yeehaa123/presentation-moonconf/slides.md

 <!---

-The inspiration for this presentation came from a comment that a good friend of mine made when I explained my choice of clojurescript as the language that I used for the offcourse frontend.
+The inspiration for this presentation came from a comment that a good friend of mine made when I told him that I was going to use clojurescript as the language for the offcourse frontend.
 I don't remember his exact words, but he said something along the lines of:

 "All that functional stuff, immutability, no side effects...
 I understand why this makes sense on the backend, but on the frontend..."